 Since the value of 1 TD Reward Point is $0.005, that equates to getting back 4.5% on every dollar spent on travel – one of the richest rewards rates on travel spending.
 Just to put things into perspective, many other popular travel credit cards in Canada offer the equivalent of just 2% back on travel.

-While the TD First Class Travel Visa Infinite offers unparalleled rewards on travel, the rewards on everyday spending is not as favourable in comparison.
+While the TD First Class Travel Visa Infinite offers unparalleled rewards on travel, the rewards on everyday spending aren’t as favourable in comparison.
 For all purchases not made through ExpediaforTD, this card offers a flat rate of 3 TD points (or the equivalent of 1.5% per dollar).
 That includes spending on groceries, restaurants and gas.

 It’s important to note that you will only earn 9 TD points for travel purchases made through ExpediaforTD.
 Since using ExpediaforTD offers access to flights from almost every airline, this is far from a drawback and ExpediaforTD should be your default for all travel purchases made on this card.